N00bsie/QueryReformulation/README.md

 # QueryReformulation

-A simple workflow for the query reformulation problem can be found at [Workflow][Workflow.ipynb]
+A simple workflow for the query reformulation problem can be found at [Workflow](Workflow.ipynb)

 Properties that are not used :